BenMcLean/Voxel2Pixel/volumetric_ortho_sprite_rendering_specification.md

    * Precompute per-face lighting (3 values, one per axis)
    * Pre-traversal AABB rejection: discard if no ray (primary or neighbor) can hit
    * If primary ray can hit: trace via hierarchical SVO traversal
-     * If hit: output palette color × (face lighting + ambient), write billboard depth
+     * If hit: output palette color × (face lighting + ambient)
      * If miss: test cardinal neighbor rays (early exit on first hit)
    * If primary ray cannot hit but expanded AABB passes: test neighbor rays for outline
-   * Outline hit: output black, write billboard depth
+   * Outline hit: output black
    * All misses: discard fragment

 ---